mappold/mappold/README.md

-- 👋 Hi, I’m Max
+👋 Hi, I’m Max, a Software Developer from Germany
-- 👀 I’m interested in new tech
+👀 I’m interested in new tech
-- 🌱 I’m currently working in software development
-- 🏎️ I’m looking for fast-paced projects